MESD/SettingsBundle/Resources/doc/index.md

 ```

 The Setting Manager `loadSetting` method has an optional fourth parameter which
-triggers whether the setting node definition is loaded as well.
-The setting node
+triggers whether the `SettingNode` definition is loaded as well.
+The `SettingNode`
-definition contains the description, default value, and format data.
-Pass a
+definition contains the description, default value, and format data of the setting.
-boolean `true` value to the fourth parameter to load the definition.
+Pass a boolean `true` value to the fourth parameter to load the definition.

 ``` php